 JPT offers tailored custom peptides, peptide libraries and peptide pools for research on Zika virus and other flaviviruses.
 We provide knowledgeable support, high quality, flexible and innovative formats combined with expert know-how to bring forward your research project.
-In addition, we offer GxP Peptides for immunotherapy and specific clinical applications at attractive pricing.

 - Immune monitoring of high-risk patients